swiftaf/teamProject/README.md

 - [ ] User sees a home page to navigate to Wordley game.
 - [ ] User sees a home page to navigate to SlideIt game.
 - [ ] User can see the progress of the game.
+- [ ] User sees a Scoreboard Tracker.

 ### App Walkthrough GIF